×

 We asked expats in Ghent what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Ghent, should be aware of several key factors.
 Firstly, they should understand that the official languages are Dutch, French, and German, with Dutch being the most commonly spoken in Ghent.
 Therefore, learning Dutch or having a basic understanding of the language would be beneficial.
 They should also be aware of the cost of living, which is relatively high compared to other countries.
 This includes housing, healthcare, groceries, and transportation.
 However, Belgium has an excellent healthcare system, which is accessible to all residents, including expats.
 Belgium has a high tax rate, and this includes a tax on worldwide income for residents.
 Therefore, it's important to understand the tax implications before moving.
 Belgium's climate is temperate, with mild, humid winters and cool summers.
 Ghent, in particular, experiences rainfall throughout the year, so expats should be prepared for this type of weather.
 Belgium has a rich history and culture, and Ghent is no exception.
 Expats should take the time to learn about the local customs and traditions, as well as the history of the city.
 Public transportation in Ghent is reliable and efficient, with a network of buses, trams, and trains that make it easy to get around the city.
 Owning a car is not necessary for getting around Ghent, and many residents prefer to bike or walk.
 Finally, expats should be aware that Belgium has a high standard of living and ranks highly in terms of quality of life.
-Ghent is known for its beautiful architecture, vibrant arts scene, and excellent food and drink, making it an attractive place for retirement," remarked one expat who made the move to Ghent.
+Ghent is known for its beautiful architecture, vibrant arts scene, and excellent food and drink, making it an attractive place for retirement," said one expat who made the move to Ghent.

 What do expats in Ghent appreciate most about the local culture?

 "Expats in Ghent often appreciate the city's rich history and well-preserved medieval architecture, which adds a unique charm to the place.
 They also value the local culture's emphasis on work-life balance, with ample time for leisure and relaxation.
 The locals' friendliness and willingness to speak English is another aspect that expats appreciate, making it easier for them to integrate and communicate.
 The vibrant arts scene, with numerous festivals, concerts, and exhibitions, is also a highlight for many expats.
 Additionally, they enjoy the city's culinary culture, which includes a wide variety of Belgian beers and chocolates, as well as local dishes.
 The efficient public transportation system and the city's bike-friendly nature are also appreciated by expats.
-Lastly, the high standard of living and the excellent healthcare system are aspects of Ghent's local culture that expats highly value," commented one expat who made the move to Ghent.
+Lastly, the high standard of living and the excellent healthcare system are aspects of Ghent's local culture that expats highly value," said one expat in Ghent.

 What do expats find most challenging?

 "Expats in Ghent often find the language barrier to be the most challenging aspect of the local culture.
 While many locals speak English, the official languages are Dutch, French, and German, which can make everyday tasks like shopping or dealing with bureaucracy difficult for those who don't speak these languages.
 Another challenge is the Belgian attitude towards punctuality.
 Belgians are known for being very punctual and this can be a challenge for expats from cultures where time is more flexible.
 Understanding the local customs and etiquette can also be a challenge.
 For example, Belgians are generally more reserved and private than people from other cultures, which can make it harder for expats to make friends and integrate into the local community.
 The weather can also be a challenge for expats in Ghent.
 The city has a maritime temperate climate, with significant rainfall throughout the year and relatively mild temperatures.
 This can be a big adjustment for people from warmer or drier climates.
 Finally, navigating the Belgian bureaucracy can be a challenge.
-The country has a complex administrative system, and dealing with paperwork and official procedures can be confusing and time-consuming for expats," wrote one member in Ghent.
+The country has a complex administrative system, and dealing with paperwork and official procedures can be confusing and time-consuming for expats," said one expat in Ghent.

 Is there a lot of crime in Ghent?